rudberga/CI-MS3-calm/README.md

 - Search for artist in the search bar based on name, genre or nationality
 - Register your own account so you can log in and contribute to the website
 - Add artists for suggestion to other users, edit and delete them as well
-- Direct links to Spotify and Apple Music for easier navigation to listen to the artist
+- Include direct links to Spotify for easier navigation to listen to the artist

 ### Structure